OCamlverse/ocamlverse.github.io/content/contrib.md

 * The following protocol **may not be changed** without permission from the site admins.
 * Admin team members may make changes without PRs, after discussing them with other admin members.
-* Other changes require submitting a PR.
+* Changes by other people, big and small, require a PR.

 ### Relaxed Protocol